tdewin/best-practices-guide/resource_planning/tape_support.md

     -   Configure each pool settings according to the purpose of the pool, such as the overwrite protection period that is applied to all media within the pool.

-    - 	Since v9 a (Custom) Tape Pool can be spanned over multiple tape libraries.
-The idea is to use the capacity and drives of multiple tape systems together and to failover to another tape library in case one library goes offline.

 ### Media Set